GurjotDev/CodeDoc/README.md

 Interactive Gameplay: Engage in thrilling matches of Stone, Paper, Scissors against the computer.
 The game utilizes randomization for the computer's choices, ensuring each round is unpredictable and exciting.

 Simple Rules: The rules of the game are clear and concise, making it accessible to players of all skill levels.
-Choose between three options: Stone, Paper, or Scissors, and aim to outsmart your opponent.
+Choose between three options: Stone, Paper, or Scissors, and aim to outsmart your computer.

 Score Tracking: Keep track of your wins, losses, and ties throughout your gaming session.
-Compete against yourself or challenge friends to see who can achieve the highest score.
+Compete against your computer to see who can achieve the highest score.

 Author:-->> Gurjot Singh